Placeholder-Software/Dissonance/docs/Tutorials/Playback-Prefab.md

 The playback prefab *must* include a `VoicePlayback` component (part of Dissonance).

-You may also attach an AudioSource (part of Unity) to the prefab, in which case you can adjust some of the settings to change how voice will be played back.
-However, the following settings will be ignored (overwritten by Dissonance):
+You may also attach a Unity `AudioSource` component, in which case you can adjust some of the settings to change how voice will be played back.
+However, the following settings will be overwritten by Dissonance:

  - Loop
  - Pitch